I don’t take vacations.

 My vacations usually involve hiking, skiing, climbing and sleeping outside.
 Instead of a Fodor’s guide, I look at a topo map.
 Compass bearings direct me more so than street signs.
 When I plan said trips, I don’t budget money.
 I budget how much food I need to pack and how much gear I have to carry.

 The only exception to these types of trips are family visits.
 And, as much as I love my family, these are not vacations. 🙂 Even when my someone and I went to Germany to see her family, it was a family trip more so than a vacation as well.
 People to see, catch up with and usually an event (such as a wedding) that the visit is centered around.

 Sleeping in a comfy bed, going out to eat, relaxing and no obligations other than what someone and I decide is not something we have done in our five years together.

 For our tour two-year wedding anniversary, we decided to take an honest-to-goodness vacation.
 Courtesy of a timely deal via Social Living, we stayed three-days in a B&B in Taos, NM.

 We’d play tourist.
 Scope out the sites.
 Eat at the restaurants.
 Walk around and take in the ambiance.
 A bit different from our usual mode of “do something outdoors first, do something cultural on the way back“.
 And we’d come to the conclusion that while there is something to be said for a mainly cultural trip, camping out is perhaps more our style. 🙂

 Why Taos?
 Over the years, I have grown to enjoy the unique culture that is northern New Mexico and nearby southern Colorado.
 The history, the food, the unique blend of different cultures and the scenic beauty.
-And my someone and I have wanted to see the Taos Pueblo for a while and see the descendants of the Ancient Puebloan culture that interest both of us.
+And my someone and I have wanted to see the Taos Pueblo for a while and see the descendants of the Ancestral Puebloan culture that interest both of us.
 We have visited Taos before but never overnight.
 It was merely passing through or just after a trip.
 We wanted to see it more.